Premiered Friday, June 18, 2021, 7 PM

 Online via YouTube

-Join us for the premiere of RETRO-Alpha.
-You will hear the Gloria, Sanctus, and Agnus dei from Glenn Burleigh’s inspirational Alpha Mass “A Kingdom Celebration”!
-This video will present recordings from the CAS 2005 joint performance with the St. Paul Missionary Baptist Church Choir and the Jubilate Singers.
+Please click on the link to experience RETRO-Alpha.
+You will hear Gloria, Sanctus, and Agnus Dei from Glenn Burleigh’s inspirational Alpha Mass “A Kingdom Celebration”!
+The video features recordings from the CAS 2005 joint performance with the St. Paul Missionary Baptist Church Choir and the Jubilate Singers.
 Burleigh was the pianist for some of the movements.
-CAS Artistic Director James Schatzman and UW Parkside Professor James Kinchen, both colleagues and friends of Burleigh, will add newly recorded comments and reminscing.
-You are also invited to the video-conference “afterglow.”
-The presentation will be offered free of charge, but we sould greatly appreciate your donations.
+CAS Artistic Director James Schatzman, CAS Accompanist Randy Fischer and UW Parkside Professor James Kinchen, colleagues and friends of Burleigh, have added their comments and reminiscenses.
+The presentation is offered free of charge, but we would greatly appreciate your donations.

 The date for this premiere was selected to fall the same weekend as Juneteenth (shortened from June nineteenth).
 This significant day in African American history marks the effective end of slavery in the United States.
 Lincoln signed the Emancipation Proclamation on January 1, 1863, It was not until June 19, 1865 that Union soldiers brought word to slaves in Galveston Texas that they had been freed.
 This holiday was primarily celebrated in the African American Community.
-It has had rising and falling participation throughout the years.
-Finally, in 1980, Juneteenth was recognized as an official state holiday in Texas.
+Juneteenth has had rising and falling participation throughout the years.
+Finally, in 1980, Juneteenth was recognized as an official state holiday in Texas and in 2021 as a national holiday.
 Increasing numbers of communities create special Juneteenth activities in order to create new bonds of friendship.